TestProf II: Factory therapy for your Ruby tests

 Bonus: AnyFixture

-So far we have talked only about factory cascades.
+So far, we’ve only talked about factory cascades.
 What else could we learn from TestProf reports?
+Let’s take a look at the FactoryProf report again:

 [TEST PROF INFO] Factories usage